 More on Issues in PA-10

-Marino issued the following statement on the bill’s passage:
+Rep. Marino issued the following statement regarding the introduction of these two bills:

 WASHINGTON, D.C. – Today, Congressman Marino issued the following statement after being sworn-in as Representative of the new 12th Congressional District of Pennsylvania.
 This will be the congressman’s fifth term in the U.S. House of Representatives, where he will continue to serve on the House Committee on the Judiciary and Committee on Foreign Affairs.

 WASHINGTON, D.C. – Today, Congressman Marino voted to keep the government open, secure our borders, and provide disaster assistance to those affected by severe weather events across the country.